Hosted By: Vultr (New Jersey, USA)

 Respect Other Users

 - Respect the identities, experiences, and personhood of others.
 People have their own subjective realities, and "science" is not an excuse to invalidate others.
-Personal attacks, aggression (passive or otherwise), harassment, and trolling of any kind (including concern trolling) are not permitted.
+Personal attacks, aggression (passive or otherwise), harassment, and trolling of any kind (including concern trolling and mocking of identities, such as otherkin identities) are not permitted.

 - We do not allow users to demean or talk down to others, regardless of whether the other is a daemon, a tulpa, or a multiple systemmate.
 In other words, we do not treat anyone here, regardless of what kind of systemmate they may be, as less or more "real" than another member, or their opinions or feelings as less valid than another's.
+There are many types of systems that join, and we will not act on any reports because they're a different type of system or system member interacting with your system.
 We judge posts by their content, not the identities of their author.

 - Bigotry, hate and prejudice--be it racism, sexism, transphobia, ableism, or homophobia--will not be tolerated.
-(Important note: while we do not allow mockery of otherkin identities here, species is not a gender and no one here is obliged to observe nounself pronouns, nor nonbinary pronouns/neopronouns beyond what is currently listed in what the user lists as preferred pronouns in their user bio or in their timeline.)
+Please also respect the pronouns of systems and system members listed in their profile bio.
+(This does not extend to nounself/neopronouns if there are a lot of system members to remember.)
 Ableism, such as by calling out names regarding their mental capacity, pointing out behavior as mental illness as an insult, making fun of folks who experience learning disabilities or autism spectrum disorder, have language speaking deficiencies- whether by a condition or by not being a primary English speaker, and making light of any physical disabilities a person experiences.
 The golden rule is "don't be a jerk".